|Academic Information: CEU Classes||Purchase of Textbooks|

 Fullerton, CA 92834-6870

-Extension students may obtain a library courtesy card by presenting an Extension fee receipt at the first-floor circulation counter or using The TitanCard (see "TitanCard").
+Extension students may obtain a library courtesy card by presenting an Extension fee receipt at the first-floor circulation counter or by using their TitanCard (see "TitanCard").
+You may contact Pollak Library at 657.278.2714.

 Disabled Student Services

-Disabled persons requiring assistance from the university may contact Disabled Student Services, University Hall, rm.
-101, 657.278.3117.
+Disabled persons requiring assistance from the university may contact Disabled Student Services (Gordon Hall 101) at 657.278.3117.

-For safety services and policies, please see http://rmehs.fullerton.edu/.
+For safety services and policies, please see rmehs.fullerton.edu.

-Student I.D.
-Number: Students receive a campus wide identification number, which is not their social security number.
+Students receive a campus wide identification number, which is not their social security number.
 This student identification number will be used to identify all records pertaining to the student.
-If you have lost or misplaced your CWID, go to https://my.fullerton.edu/CSUFCWID/index.aspx
+If you have lost or misplaced your CWID, go to my.fullerton.edu/Accounts/CWID.

 Also, the Internal Revenue Service requires the university to file information returns that include the student's social security number and other information.
 Students who do not have a social security number at the time of enrollment will be required to obtain a social security number and submit it to the university within 60 days.
 Failure to furnish a correct social security number may result in the imposition of a penalty by the Internal Revenue Service.
 See "Taxpayer Relief Act of 1997" for additional information.

-UEE students who lose or misplace a PIN, you may go to https://my.fullerton.edu/UEEpin.
-CSUF admitted students need to contact the Admissions and Records Service Center at LH-114 in person to obtain their PIN.
+EIP students who lose or misplace a PIN, you may go to my.fullerton.edu/Accounts/StudentPin.
+CSUF admitted students need to contact Registration and Records (Langsdorf Hall 114) in person to obtain their PIN.

 The American Opportunity Credit and the Lifetime Learning Credit may help you pay for the costs of higher education.
 If you pay tuition and fees for yourself, your spouse or your dependent you may qualify for these credits.
 Both credits are subject to income limitations and may be reduced or eliminated based on income.